Beefy Lasagna Soup

 Instructions

 - Bring a large pot of salted water to a boil.
-Cook the pasta according to package directions until al dente.
-Drain and rinse under cold water to stop the cooking process, then set aside.
+Cook pasta until al dente, drain, rinse with cold water, and set aside.

-- Heat the olive oil in a large Dutch oven or soup pot over medium-high heat.
-Add the ground beef and cook for 4-5 minutes, breaking it up with a spoon, until browned.
-Stir in the diced onion and cook for another 3-4 minutes until softened.
+- Heat olive oil in a large Dutch oven over medium-high heat.
+Brown ground beef for 4–5 minutes, breaking it up as it cooks.
+Add onion and cook 3–4 minutes until softened.

-- Stir in the garlic, oregano, basil, and red pepper flakes.
-Cook for 1 minute until fragrant.
-Add the tomato paste and stir well, cooking for another minute to enhance the flavor.
+- Stir in garlic, oregano, basil, and red pepper flakes; cook 1 minute.
+Add tomato paste and cook 1 minute more.

-- Pour in the chicken broth, beef broth, and diced tomatoes with their juices.
-Stir to combine.
-Bring the soup to a simmer, then reduce the heat to low.
-Cover and let it gently simmer for 20 minutes to develop the flavors.
+- Pour in chicken broth, beef broth, and diced tomatoes with juices.
+Stir, bring to a simmer, reduce heat, cover, and simmer 20 minutes.

-- Add the cooked pasta to the pot and let it simmer for 2-3 minutes to heat through.
-Taste and adjust the seasoning with salt and pepper, if needed.
+- Add cooked pasta and simmer 2–3 minutes until heated through.
+Season with salt and pepper to taste.

-- Mix the ricotta, Parmesan, mozzarella, and white pepper in a small bowl until smooth.
+- Mix ricotta, Parmesan, mozzarella, and white pepper in a small bowl.
+Ladle soup into bowls and top with cheese mixture.
+Garnish with fresh basil if desired.

 Notes